 He has worked for several architecture firms in New York City.
 He spent four years as a project architect with Architecture Research Office (ARO), where he managed a variety of projects, including a house in Colorado, and the offices of Capital Z Partners.
+These projects have been published in the New York Times, Architectural Record, A+U, Metropolis, and Interior Design.
 As an intern designer at Richard Meier & Partners, he worked on the J. Paul Getty Center in Los Angeles.
 He has also spent time in the offices of W.G.
 Clark Architects, William McDonough and Partners, and Perkins & Will, New York.

 John’s MArch thesis project at the University of Virginia, a children's summer camp sited on a landfill, won 1st Place in the 1993 ACSA/American Wood Council National Design Competition.
 As a photographer, he has mounted three solo exhibitions, and has been included in several group shows in New York City, Washington DC and Charlottesville, Virginia.
 He has taught photography workshops at the International Center of Photography in New York City, and the National Building Museum in Washington DC.
-John and his wife Sara Osborne, a landscape architect, established Q&O Design in 2000.
+John and his wife Sara Osborne, a landscape architect, established Q&O Design in 2001.